groupefungo/st_pat_cms/_events/2020-08-13-discovery-day-for-secondary-one-students.md

 layout: home
 event_year: "2020"
 event_month: August
-title: Discovery Day for Secondary one students
+title: Discovery Day for Secondary One students
 intro_paragraph: Mail will be sent home soon giving the students and parents details about the day.
 thumbnail: /assets/img/uploads/backtoschool-1.jpg